WetSuiteLeiden/example-notebooks/research-methods/README.md

 often by splitting things into smaller tasks and assisting each of them.

 There are many such libraries, and each has its own way of doing things.
-We give some intrduction, and a number of examples in the one we use for these notebooks, spacy.
+We give some introduction, and a number of examples in the one we use for these notebooks, spacy.

 See
 - [methods_nlp__intro_and_nlp_libraries](methods_nlp__intro_and_nlp_libraries.ipynb)